superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 ### Naive approach

+In our naive approach, we embed attributes independently and store them in different indices.
+At query time, we run multiple kNN-searches on all the indices, and then combine all our partial results into one.

 We start by defining a class `NaiveRetriever` to perform similarity-based search on our dataset, using our `all-mpnet-base-v2`-generated embeddings.
-In our naive approach, we embed a single vector per data object.

 ```python
 class NaiveRetriever: